maxgio92/krawler/docs/reference/CONFIG.md

 ### Distro.Repositories

-`repositories` is an array of `repository` structure, which in turn is a map of `name` and `uri`.
+`repositories` is an array of `repository` structure, which in turn is a map of:
+- `name` (optional)
+- `uri`

-- `name` is a string label for the name of the repository (e.g. [*AppStream*](http://mirrors.edge.kernel.org/centos/8-stream/AppStream/) for Centos).
+`name` is a string label for the name of the repository (e.g. [*AppStream*](http://mirrors.edge.kernel.org/centos/8-stream/AppStream/) for Centos).
 Please note that this is a label, the value does not have side effects in the crawling flow.

-- `uri` is a string that contains the uri path to the packages folder, starting from the root URL of the mirror.
+`uri` is a string that contains the uri path to the packages folder, starting from the root URL of the mirror.
 Note that the uri format should start with a "/".

 ##### Example